represented by CatchLight Art Gallery,

 602-400-6123 • G.email@example.com

-A resident of Alpine I am best known for my vibrant use of color.
-Pastel is my preferred medium and I am inspired by my Chihuahuan Desert surroundings, big Texas skies and the beautiful play of sunlight and shadow on people, places and things.
+Best known for vibrant use of color.
+Works mainly in soft pastel inspired by the Chihuahuan Desert landscape and surroundings, big Texas skies and the beautiful play of sunlight and shadow on people, places and things.
+Represented by CatchLight Art Gallery, Alpine, TX.
+Contact SharonHaney@gmail.com for more information.

 D. (Dottie) Estelle Harding